Skip Navigation

 Evaluation of the Regional Educational Laboratories

-The national evaluation of the RELs is mandated under ESRA and is addressing the following evaluation questions for each REL funded between FY 2006 and 2011 and for the REL program as a whole:
+This evaluation was mandated under ESRA and examined REL activities and products for each REL funded between Fiscal Year 2006 and Fiscal Year 2011, and for the REL program as a whole.

-• What activities did the RELs undertake to fulfill the missions specified in ERSA?
+• What activities did the RELs undertake to fulfill the missions specified in ESRA?

 • What were the technical quality and relevance of REL Fast Response Project reports published by IES and of the corresponding proposals?